SimonBrenninger/ddca_ss2025/tasks/level2/sorting_network/task.md

   This is expected and we will next discuss how this can be dealt with.
   In principle there are two ways, both of which you will explore in the following:

-  - Delay the combinatorial logic of your cricital-path such that your design supports the given clock frequency.
+  - Delay the combinatorial logic of your critical-path such that your design supports the given clock frequency.
   - Introduce work-steps (pipeline stages) and furthermore improve throughput.